Aura Parental Controls Review 2025: Unique and Tailored Protection

 Our experience

-Set up was easy and only required a quick login on the device, then adding a child by inputting their name and birthday.
-The birthday is important because the child must be under 18 for these restrictions to be applied to their device.
+Setting up Aura Parental Controls was easy.
+It only required a quick login on the device, then adding a child by inputting their name and birthday.

 Screen time management

-From here, we were also able to immediately deny access to all apps on the phone just by clicking the "Pause" button.
+The main dashboard allows you to immediately deny access to all of your child's apps just by clicking the "Pause" button.
 All filters, limitations, and tracking are done at the child level, so you can customize them for each of your children's needs.

-We found the ability to block apps worked well.
+We found that Aura does a good job of blocking apps.
 You can choose to filter content by blocking apps, restricting websites, and forcing safe search.
-We found that most of the main apps were included in the list, but we are unsure what would happen if there was an app we wanted to block that wasn't on the list.
+Most of the main apps were included in Aura's list, but we're unsure what would happen if there was an app we wanted to block that wasn't on the list.

 Blocking works by limiting internet access to the specified app or website.
 Your child can still open the app and use features that don't require an internet connection, but they won't be able to send messages or load new content.